Yes, the "missing axiom" of matroid theory is lost forever: Proof of Lemma 1.4

 \begin{proof}[Proof of \textup{\Cref{proton}}.]
 Let \mbb{K} be an infinite field.
 Assume that $\psi_{\mbb{K}}$ is a sentence in \mso\ characterising \mbb{K}\dash representable matroids.
-Let $k$ be $|\var{\psi_{\mbb{K}}}|$.
-We claim that \mbb{K} contains non-zero elements with arbitrarily large order.
-Let $o(\alpha)$ be the order of the non-zero element $\alpha$.
-If $o(\alpha)$ is bounded above by the integer $K$, for every non-zero $\alpha$, then every non-zero element of \mbb{K} is a root of the polynomial $(x^{K}-1)(x^{K-1}-1)\cdots(x-1)$.
+Observe that \mbb{K} contains non-zero elements with arbitrarily large order: to see this, assume that the order of every element in $\mbb{K}-\{0\}$ is bounded above by the integer $K$.
+Then every element in $\mbb{K}-\{0\}$ is a root of the polynomial $(x^{K}-1)(x^{K-1}-1)\cdots(x-1)$.
 Since there are only finitely many such roots, \mbb{K} is finite.
 This contradiction proves our claim.